-Florida becomes third state in the nation to participate in mentoring program
+Florida becomes the third state in the nation to participate in a mentoring program

 GrowFL is pleased to announce its first group of entrepreneurial leaders inducted into the American Academy of Entrepreneurs (AAE).
 In September 2020, GrowFL launched the AAE program making Florida only the third state to offer this mentorship program for second-stage businesses.

 Hosted by GrowFL, and supported by the Florida High Tech Corridor Council, and Stankowski Advanced Strategies, in association with the Edward Lowe Foundation, AAE brings together a select group of second-stage business owners who benefit from mentoring by experienced entrepreneurs, business management education, and leadership development opportunities.

 Edward Lowe believed America was built on the backs of entrepreneurs and was a passionate about supporting them.
 As an entrepreneur himself and the inventor of Kitty Litter, Lowe understood first-hand the challenges entrepreneurs face.
 He and his wife, Darlene Lowe, launched the Edward Lowe Foundation in 1985 to provide entrepreneurs with greater support and resources.

 “The Florida High Tech Corridor Council is proud to partner with GrowFL and the Edward Lowe Foundation to support the American Academy of Entrepreneurs program,” said Paul Sohl, Rear Adm.
 USN (ret), CEO of the Florida High Tech Corridor Council.
 “Seeing the relationships grow between the mentors and mentees over the past few months and the impact it has had on both sides has been incredible to watch.
 This is only the first Florida co-hort to participate but I think this group was only a testament to how beneficial this program is going to be for the entrepreneurs to come.”